Rocket League Rulebook – Ibex Gaming League

 4.1 Player Streaming

-• Players may stream their own point-of-view (POV) gameplay with a minimum 2-minute delay.
+• Players may stream their own point-of-view (POV) gameplay.

 • Official broadcasts take precedence over any personal stream.
-Players must comply with admin instructions regarding media restrictions.
+Players must comply with admin instructions regarding media restrictions (e.g. added delay of 2 minutes).

 4.2 Voice Channels & Listen-Ins

-• All teams must use the designated Ibex Discord voice channels during official matches.
+• All teams must use the designated Discord voice channels during official matches if requested by the administrators.

 • For streamed matches, listen-ins may be used as part of the broadcast unless a team opts out in advance.